MarioLegenda/execman/README.md

 and create another one in its place.
 For example, let's say that you created 10 containers and one of them fails.
 The system will pick that up and replace that with another container without the user even knowing that something bad happened.

+# Timeouts

+If the code does not finish in 5 seconds, it times out.
+This is to protect the container from an infinite loop which would render the container useless since code will just keep coming but old code would not finish.

 # Available programming languages

 In code that I showed you, you might have seen this: